zhixin9001/2021-SAA/note/tips.md

     - replicating data，no charge for same region
     - not fully managed
     - max 16tb
+    - can't use autoscaling with RDS
+    - virtual shards
+        - Sharding is a common concept to split data across multiple tables in a database
 - Aurora
     - Amazon Aurora Global Database is designed for globally distributed applications, allowing a single Amazon Aurora database to span multiple AWS regions
     - Aurora Replica, readonly, up to 15 Aurora Replicas per cluster,